mlieshoff/jcrapi2/README.md

 ## Simplest Usage ##

 Note: Please combine the builder methods as it makes sense.
-The demonstrated was is showing only all possibilities.
+The demonstrated usage is showing only all possibilities.
 For more information please check

 https://developer.clashroyale.com/#/documentation